ZoomInfo

 • Are they in the same region?

-• Are they in a similar industry?
+• Are they in similar industries?

-• What's the employee count at these customers?
+• What's the employee count range?

 The granularity of your data and segmentation tools are the only limitation here.